 - Familiarize yourself with the literature on unconscious bias (see bibliography below).

 - Be aware of your own potential biases.

 - Encourage others to call out incidents of bias.

 - Use inclusion rather than exclusion strategies in making selection decisions (e.g.: include for further consideration those applicants the search committee deems to be qualified as opposed to excluding those it deems to be unqualified).

-- Agree in advance on a set of interview questions that will be asked of each candidate (see also Faculty Search Committees website section on Legal Considerations).
+- Agree in advance on a set of interview questions that will be asked of each candidate (see also Appendix F - Legal Considerations in the Faculty Serarch Guidelines).

 - Be prepared to defend each decision to advance or eliminate a candidate.

 (access to most of the links provided below requires a Northwestern University NetID and Password)